 The ACT exam is made up of five “tests” (ACT lingo for “sections”): English, Math, Reading, Science, and the optional Writing (essay) section.
 They are always presented in this order.
 For more about the timing of each section, and for links to even more resources, check out What Subjects Does the ACT Test Cover?

 The ACT is offered seven times a year: in February, April, June, July, September, October, and December.
-The February and July dates are not available in New York or international locations, while the July date is not available in California.
+The July dates are not available in New York or internationally.

 Choosing an ACT test date can seem overwhelming at first, but there are some guidelines to follow to make it easier!
 The above post also includes a quiz that will tell you what your best date(s) will be.

 For a brief peek at recent and future test dates, here are the ACT test dates for 2021 and 2022.